Find Trade Colleges

 With a ranking of #14, Oakland University did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
 Oakland is a fairly large public school situated in Rochester Hills, Michigan.
 It awarded 3,591 bachelor’s degrees in 2021-2022.

-The average tuition and fees for an out-of-state undergraduate students at Oakland are $24,735 a year.
+Out-of-state tuition fees for undergraduate students at Oakland are $24,735 per year.
 On average, bachelor’s degree students take out $24,461 in loans while pursuing their degree.

 #15